k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: impossible "hiding under nothing?"
 - Fix: 'Program in disorder: rnd(0) attempted' when using #wizspell while having the Amulet of Yendor in inventory
+- Fix: fuzzer making a wish, returns NULL, causing a crash